pmusialik-intive/cats-electron/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Installing

+1. Clone the repository to your local machine:

+2. Install the dependencies:
+   `npm install`

+3. Start the application:
+   `npm start`